pradyuman/ShakeToShare/README.md

 ShakeToShare
 ===========

-The program is way to send contact information by shaking hands (using Pebble smartwatches and Android).
+This program is way to send contact information by shaking hands (using Pebble smartwatches and Android).

 In progress:
 -Send payment information by venmo using different gestures